Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Distribution Zoo

-Exponential, Uniform, and Pareto distribution are special cases of Generalized Pareto (GP) distribution \cite{pickands1975statistical}.
-They share the characteristics that the probability density is 0 below a certain threshold.
-This makes sense when you try to predict the \emph{true} maximum from an \emph{empirical} maximum --- The true maximum must be above the largest value an agent has seen before.

-GP distribution is used in \emph{Peak-Over-Threshold} modeling of the maximum.
-The typical application is as follows: Given a set of time-series data $(t_i,x_i)$, extract a subset whose $x_i$ exceeds a certain threshold $x_*$.
-Then $x_i$ in the subset, as well as the future exceedance, follows a GP distribution.

-\paragraph{$\text{Gumbel}(\mu,\sigma)$} \begin{itemize} \item Use it for the \emph{block maxima} of periodic Gaussian data, i.e., the maximum value of multiple i.i.d. measurements following $\N(\mu,\sigma)$. \cite{gumbel1950distribution} \item For example, the annual maximum discharge of a river.
-Each discharge is supposed to follow a Gaussian distribution, and the annual maximum (block maxima) is the maximum value over the year.
-You will predict the maximum of the next year from the multi-year historical data of the maximum. \end{itemize}
+\paragraph{Generalized Extreme Value Distributions $\mathrm{GEV}(\mu,\sigma,\gamma)$} \begin{itemize} \item Use it for the \emph{block maxima} of data, i.e., maximum values of multiple blocks that contain \iid measurements. \item For example, the annual maximum discharge of a river.
+Each discharge is supposed to follow a Gaussian distribution, and the block maxima is the maximum value over the year.
+You will predict the maximum of the next year from the multi-year historical data of maxima. \end{itemize}

-Unlike CLT which says the limit average of i.i.d. variables always follows a Gaussian, the maximum of i.i.d. variables can follow one of three \emph{Extreme Value Distributions} (EVDs): Gumbel, Fr\'echet, or Weibull distributions.
-If each measurement follows a Gaussian, its block maxima follows a Gumbel distribution.
-A Fr\'echet distribution is followed when each measurement has a heavier tail than a Gaussian.
-A Weibull distribution is followed when it has a lighter tail.
+CLT says that the limit average of \iid variables asymptotically follows a Gaussian distribution.
+In contrast, Fisher--Tippett--Gnedenko theorem \cite{fisher1928limiting,gnedenko1943limiting} shows that the maximum of \iid variables asymptotically follows one of three \emph{Extreme Value Distributions} (EVDs): Gumbel, Fr\'echet, or Weibull distributions.
+If each measurement follows an exponential-tail distributions (e.g. Gaussian), then its block maxima follows a Gumbel distribution.
+It follows a Fr\'echet distribution when each measurement has a heavier tail than a Gaussian, and a Weibull distribution when it has a lighter tail.
 The heaviness of a tail distribution is characterized by \emph{Extreme Value Index} (EVI) typically denoted by $\gamma$; A Gaussian distribution has $\gamma=0$.
+In other literature, a term \emph{Tail Index} $\alpha$ is also used.

 EVDs are used in \emph{Block-Maxima} modeling of the maximum.
 The typical application is as follows: Given a set of time-series data $(t_i,x_i)$, divide it into blocks with equal intervals, e.g., an hourly / daily / weekly / monthly block $t_{kM}\ldots t_{(k+1)M}$.
-Extract the maximum for each block.
-Then the maximum of each block, and the maximum of future blocks, follows EVDs.
+If you extract the maximum in each block, then the maximum of each block and the maximum of future blocks follow EVDs.